jhvanstaalduinen/jhvanstaalduinen.github.io/resume/index.md

 ## Business
 **Internships at De Brauw (AMS) and NautaDutilh (AMS/NY), business course with Stibbe (NY)**

 In the summer of 2018, I was a student trainee for two months at De Brauw Blackstone Westbroek, a Dutch law firm in the prestigious Amsterdam business area.
 Then, in Spring 2020, I was a student trainee for two months at NautaDutilh.
 The first month of this internship was with the Competition team in Amsterdam, where I received hands-on experience with the practical intricacies of European competition law.
 The second month was with the Finance team in New York, which was, besides very informative, of course also very cool :).
 I must say I very much enjoyed the atmosphere in this daunting city.
-Before, I had the opportunity to visit the same city as participant of Stibbe's business trip "STBB2NY".
+Previously, I had the opportunity to visit the same city as participant of Stibbe's business trip "STBB2NY".

 ## Education
 **BSc in Computer Science**